ZEROF/docker-h5ai-1/README.md

 # CFFTP ?

 Every year @BalCC0n conference bring 30 to 40 people coming to share their knowledge.
 You can share as well, share your files, movies, books, code ....
-We will run CFFTP, call for files or Call For FTP servers, torrents etc. Send your h5ai IP's/URL's to @BalCC0n twitter account (0 = number) or contact us https://2k18.balccon.org/index.php?title=Contact
+We will run CFFTP, call for files or Call For FTP servers, torrents etc. Send your IP's/URL's to @BalCC0n twitter account (0 = number) or contact us https://2k18.balccon.org/index.php?title=Contact

-This image allows you to run h5ai in a Docker container.
+If you want easy way to share your files, here you can find information about h5ai app, and how to run simple share using Docker.

 # h5ai Docker image [BalCCon2k18 CFFTP]